MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ### Where can I view and run pipelines?

-Currently within any development environments associated with a pipeline.
-Pipelines can't be viewed or run from within target environments.
+Navigate to an unmanaged solution within development a environment associated with your pipeline.
+Pipelines can't be viewed or run from the default solution, managed solutions, or in target environments.
 Notice you can also retrieve and run pipelines from the Power Platform CLI.

 ### Can I deploy across regions?